 (ii) If such notification does not specify a date then the Trustee shall deem the date to be that of the Trustee receiving such notification.

-(b) AUTOMATIC: Membership of the Fund shall be terminated upon the happening of any of the following:
+(b) AUTOMATIC: Membership of the Fund will cease in the event of any of the following:

 (ii) If the Member has failed to pay his/her annual contribution within the period fixed by these Rules.

-(iii) If the Member has reached the age of sixty-five years.
+(iii) If the Member or Unemployed Member has reached the age of sixty-five years.

 (iv) If the Member has received payment of the full Capital Benefit due under these Rules.

 (v) Upon the Member receiving all 24 monthly Disability Benefit payments due under these Rules.

 (vi) If the Member ceases to be employed as a pilot or ceases to derive his/her principal income from piloting activities three years from that date, provided the Member continues to meet the definition of Unemployed Member throughout the entirety of the three-year period.
 A pilot so affected by this Rule (and who has been a Member for at least five (5) years prior to the commencement of the three year period of this clause) who should subsequently obtain employment within two (2) years from cessation of membership under this Rule, will upon application to the Trustee be eligible for reinstatement under this Rule, without penalty in terms of age of joining and continuity of service at the discretion of the Trustee.

 (vii) A pilot so affected by clause (a) and sub-clauses (b)(iii) and (vi) of this Rule shall remain entitled to a refund of contributions in accordance with the refund of contributions Rule.